Phil Rosenblatt, Boston

 Larry Bailis, Boston

-Lawrence Neil Bailis is an Associate Professor at Brandeis University’s Heller School for Social Policy and Management where for over two decades he has been conducting research on service programs, community organization, university-community partnerships, and programs to promote youth development and minimize inequality.
-His community activities include serving as Chair of Board the Massachusetts Service Alliance, the group that funds AmeriCorps, Commonwealth Corps and other volunteer generation activities in the state, and as a board member of the Jewish Funds for Justice/Progressive Jewish Alliance, the Jewish Organizing Initiative/JOIN for Justice, the Waltham Partnership for Youth, and the Silent Spring Institute, which brings scientists and advocates together to identify and eliminate the causes of breast cancer.
+Lawrence Neil Bailis is an Associate Professor at Brandeis University’s Heller School for Social Policy and Management where for three decades he has been conducting research on service programs, community organization, university-community partnerships, and programs to promote youth development and minimize inequality.
+He teaches focuses on advocacy, community organizing, and partnerships with nonprofit groups.
+He recently completed two terms as Chair of Board of the Massachusetts Service Alliance, the group that funds AmeriCorps, Commonwealth Corps, and other volunteer generation activities in the state, and also serves as a board member of JOIN for Justice, the Waltham Partnership for Youth, Eli Segal Citizen Leadership Program, and the Silent Spring Institute, which brings scientists and advocates together to identify and eliminate the causes of breast cancer.
 He lives in Cambridge, Massachusetts, with his wife, Susan Shevitz.
-They have four children living in California, New York, and Massachusetts.
+They have four children living in the New York, the State of Washington, and Massachusetts.

 Rabbi Noah Farkas, Los Angeles